Neural stem cell: During differentiation

 The most widely accepted model of an adult NSC is a radial, glial fibrillary acidic protein-positive cell.
 Quiescent stem cells are Type B that are able to remain in the quiescent state due to the renewable tissue provided by the specific niches composed of blood vessels, astrocytes, microglia, ependymal cells, and extracellular matrix present within the brain.
 These niches provide nourishment, structural support, and protection for the stem cells until they are activated by external stimuli.
 Once activated, the Type B cells develop into Type C cells, active proliferating intermediate cells, which then divide into neuroblasts consisting of Type A cells.
 The undifferentiated neuroblasts form chains that migrate and develop into mature neurons.
 In the olfactory bulb, they mature into GABAergic granule neurons, while in the hippocampus they mature into dentate granule cells.

 Epigenetic modification

 Epigenetic modifications are important regulators of gene expression in differentiating neural stem cells.
 Key epigenetic modifications include DNA cytosine methylation to form 5-methylcytosine and 5-methylcytosine demethylation.
 These types of modification are critical for cell fate determination in the developing and adult mammalian brain.

 DNA cytosine methylation is catalyzed by DNA methyltransferases (DNMTs).
 Methylcytosine demethylation is catalyzed in several distinct steps by TET enzymes that carry out oxidative reactions (e.g. 5-methylcytosine to 5-hydroxymethylcytosine) and enzymes of the DNA base excision repair (BER) pathway.

+Molecular regulation

+In addition to DNA-level epigenetic mechanisms, regulation of neural stem cell differentiation also involves post-translational modification of transcription factors.
+For example, acetylation of the transcription factor PAX6 by KAT2A has been shown to promote its ubiquitination and proteasomal degradation, thereby influencing the balance between proliferation and neuronal differentiation.